accessibilitysupported/a11ysupport.io/documentation/at/vo_ios.md

 # VoiceOver for iOS

-VoiceOver on iOS is touch based.
+VoiceOver on iOS is touch based and comes bundled with iOS.

-## TODO

-This information is still in development.
-Feel free to contribute.
-The following still needs to be done:

-* Add information on how to capture output for tests (manual, copy/paste, etc)
-* add details on how to find the version of the sr and os
-* Proof read
-* Ensure that the listed commands are accurate and make sense

 ## Install